coffee business strategies

 Tully’s Coffee Corp. today scrapped its beleaguered plans to go public.
-Frankly, I was amazed that they were going to attempt an IPO now anyway; good to see that I was not the only one that considered taking a money-losing company that has had a string of problems public in one of the weakest markets in years to be a not so hot idea.
+Frankly, I was amazed that they were going to attempt to go public now anyway; good to see that I was not the only one that considered taking a money-losing company that has had a string of problems public in one of the weakest markets in years to be a not so hot idea.

 February 7, 2008